turbot/tailpipe-plugin-aws/docs/tables/aws_alb_access_log/index.md

 }
 ```

-### Collect logs with a custom filter
+### Exclude successful requests

-Use the filter argument in your partition to exclude specific events from the logs.
-This example excludes requests with status code 200 from the logs while collecting all other requests which can help reduce the size of local log storage and focus on troubleshooting failed requests.
+Use the filter argument in your partition to exclude successful requests to reduce the size of local log storage and focus on troubleshooting failed requests.

 ```hcl
 partition "aws_alb_access_log" "my_alb_logs_filtered" {